vbuterin/blog/posts/wallets.md

 </center><br>

-The above is for the “you copy-paste an address (or ENS, eg. vitalik.eth@optimism.eth) for someone to pay you” use case.
+The above is for the “you copy-paste an address (or ENS, eg. <span style="color:blue; font-family: monospace">vitalik.eth</span><span style="color:red; font-family: monospace">@</span><span style="color:red; font-family: monospace">optimism.eth</span>) for someone to pay you” use case.
 If a dapp is requesting a deposit (eg. see [this Polymarket example](https://x.com/VitalikButerin/status/1810633473750683974)) then the _ideal_ flow is to extend the web3 API and allow the dapp to make a chain-specific payment request.
 Your wallet would then be able to satisfy that request in whatever way it needs to.
 Making the user experience work well would also require standardizing a getAvailableBalance request, and wallets would need to put significant thought into which chains they store users’ assets on by default to maximize security and ease of transfers.

 Chain-specific payment requests could also be put into QR codes, which mobile wallets could scan.
 In an in-person (or online) consumer payments scenario, the recipient would make a QR code or web3 API call that says “I want `X` units of token `Y` on chain `Z`, with reference ID or callback `W`”, and the wallet would be free to satisfy that request in whatever way it can.
 Another option is a **claim link** protocol, where the user’s wallet generates a QR code or URL that contains an authorization to claim a certain quantity of funds from their onchain contract, and it’s the recipient’s job to figure out how to then move those funds to their own wallet.